 Social, Political and Cultural Theory

-We probe relationships between religion and politics, government and culture and utopianism and political practice.
-And by drawing on contemporary feminisms, critical theory and contemporary anarchism we bring a radical twist to much of this work.
+Our research examines relationships between religion and politics, government and culture and utopianism and political practice.
+We apply multi-disciplinary lenses to look at contemporary issues of citizenship and identity and encourage interdisciplinary responses.
+We offer fresh analysis of popular mobilisations to examine the dynamics of global protest, shifts in democracy and the emergence of the party-movement in contemporary politics.
+And by drawing on contemporary feminist theory, critical theory and anarchism we bring a radical twist to our work.

 Our research is framed by three major interests: